 Thank you in advance for your patience.

 From the middle of June through all of July, Heather and most of the school horses head off to the Adirondacks in beautiful upstate New York to do a "workcation" at a lovely camp called Raquette Lake.
-Half-hour and hour private lessons may still be scheduled Wednesday through Sunday with Cynthia.
+Half-hour and hour private lessons may still be scheduled Wednesday through Sunday.
 Mini-camp weekends end in June and begin again in September.
 Group lessons and 5 weeks of day camp will begin on July 31.
 Heather will not be available by cell phone but you may reach her on the Raquette Lake Stables phone: 315-354-4039.

 Our farm is managed by Heather McCarty.
 With more than 30 years of experience buying, selling, riding, teaching, training and showing horses, we strive to provide the best possible experience for every rider, no matter what their age or ability.
 While our first priority is safety, the main goal is to have fun and enjoy horses.